-- Whole staff training on Autism led by an Inclusion Support Worker - Training from the school nurse on managing epilepsy in the classroom - Annual SEN conferences are attended by the SENDco, whereby they work closely with Occupational Therapists, other SENDcos across the local authority and Educational Psychologists. - Individual staff have received additional training related to pupils in their care.
-Training and support is them shared between staff regularly.
+- Whole staff training on Autism led by an Inclusion Support Adviser - Training from the school nurse on managing epilepsy in the classroom - Annual SEN conferences are attended by the SENDCo. - SENDCos work closely with Occupational Therapists, Educational Psychologists and other SENDCos across the local authority.

+• Individual staff have received additional training related to pupils in their care.
+Training and support is then shared between staff regularly.

-11) How will my child be included in activities outside the classroom, including school trips?
+11) How will my child be included in activities outside the classroom, including school visits?